 After 2-3 months, you can filter it and transfer it to a nice glass bottle.

-🍹 How to Enjoy this Apple Liquor
+🍹 How to Enjoy This Homemade Apple Liquor

 - On the rocks: If you want to experience the true flavors of this liquor, serving it with ice is the way to go.